 The overall objective of the project is as follows: “the data on poor households, systematically collected under the management of the MOP and available for rural and urban areas of Cambodia, is used as the primary means for targeting beneficiaries of government and non-governmental targeted poverty alleviation interventions.”

-Support components of the project are: process and expert advice, trainings, limited provision of materials, as well as local subsidies or financial agreements to governmental bodies and non-governmental organisations to further improve the data collection and dissemination.
+Support components of the project are: process and expert advice, training, limited provision of materials, as well as local subsidies or financial agreements to governmental bodies and non-governmental organisations to further improve data collection and dissemination.
 Main interventions in this project term were capacity development at different levels, the development of a mechanism for urban targeting and the strengthening of monitoring mechanisms.

 In order to enhance the financial sustainability of the IDPoor Programme, a substantial proportion of the budget for implementing IDPoor has been provided by the Royal Government of Cambodia (RGC) from the annual budget.
 The RGC has increased this proportion from covering 60% of the operational cost in 2014 to covering 100% in 2015.
 Under this condition, Australia’s Aid program of the Australian Department of Foreign Affairs and Trade (DFAT) has declared its commitment to provide further co-financing.

 The concluded project was the second development measure to support IDPoor since 2006 and was originally set to end in April 2015.
 It was extended initially to October 2015 and later to February 2016.
-The planned overall project budget was EUR 5.100.000 of which EUR 300.000 were to be financed by the German Federal Ministry for Economic Cooperation and Development (BMZ) and EUR 4.800.000 (AUD 6.000.000) by DFAT.
+The planned overall project budget was EUR 5.100.000 of which EUR 300.000 was financed by the German Federal Ministry for Economic Cooperation and Development (BMZ) and EUR 4.800.000 (AUD 6.000.000) by DFAT.

 2. Achievement of objectives and evaluation

 IDPoor has developed from a small-scale project in 2005 to become the RGC’s standard tool for targeting pro-poor measures in the country to date.
 It also is a key element of the “National Social Protection Strategy for the Poor and Vulnerable” and other strategies.
-IDPoor is highly appreciated and widely used by government institutions and other programmes for a better targeting of poverty alleviation interventions.
+According to a data user study conducted by the programme in December 2015, IDPoor is highly appreciated and widely used by government institutions and other programmes for a better targeting of poverty alleviation interventions.
 The partner, MOP, has shown a high degree of ownership of the IDPoor mechanism.
 The routine operation of identification rounds in all rural areas nationwide is fully in the hands of the MOP and is perceived by implementers and beneficiaries alike as a Cambodian instrument.
 Exemplary for this ownership is the gradual absorption of the budget by the partner.

 Based on the close collaboration between GIZ and the MOP in the design and implementation of the IDPoor Programme, GIZ was able to contribute significantly to the success of IDPoor.
 Overall, the project achieved its objectives and was rated as “successful” under the OECD-DAC criteria by a project appraisal team in mid 2015.
+The findings of the appraisal mission with detailed ratings of the OECD-DAC criteria are summarised in chapter 3.3 “Developmental impact of the TC measure”